 BY MONTE MUMFORD

-Esteemed music educator Monte Mumford is teaming up with the Melbourne Youth Orchestra to teach effective rehearsal techniques.
+Esteemed music educator Monte Mumford is teaming up with the Melbourne Youth Orchestras to teach effective rehearsal strategies.
 In light of this course, he tells CutCommon readers how to understand the value in a rehearsal, why it’s important to implement strategy, and how to respect the progress and achievements of ensembles.
 Check out Monte’s advice for a successful rehearsal, which could help you lead your student orchestra or ensemble.

 1. Practice effectively outside your rehearsal